JsIqbal/JsIqbal/README.md

 - currently working on [ShareTrip](https://sharetrip.net)

-- currently learning **Programming, Software Engineering, Microservices, DevOps, AWS**
+- currently practicing **Programming, Software Engineering, Microservices, DevOps, AWS, kubernetes, docker**

 - looking to collaborate on : Will let you know